 The Rev. Ken Hockenberry was hoping he could attend this year’s General Assembly as a commissioner for the Presbytery of Chicago, but he wasn’t counting on it.
 And now, not only is he going to be in St. Louis for the 223rd biennial event, he’ll be standing for vice moderator.

-Ken is the running mate of Chantal Atnip, the treasurer of the Synod of the Trinity who is part of one of three teams vying for the moderator position at June’s General Assembly of the Presbyterian Church (U.S.A.).
+Ken is the running mate of Chantal Atnip, the treasurer and Strategic Ministry Support of the Synod of the Trinity who is part of one of three teams vying for the moderator position at June’s General Assembly of the Presbyterian Church (U.S.A.).

 “I never considered standing as moderator,” he said.
 “I’m new to Chicago Presbytery, and I was asked to submit my name to stand for commissioner, and to be honest I didn’t think I would get it.
 I figured I’m new to this presbytery, I probably won’t be elected.
 I was really quite surprised when the vote was announced.

 “I bring an experienced presence and longtime service in the Presbyterian Church.
 I’m a cradle Presbyterian and I have a high commitment to the church.
 I bring a calm, seasoned wisdom to how the church can be effective in mission and ministry.”

 For Ken, who had met Chantal just once before, the phone call came completely out of nowhere.
 After a few days of discernment, Ken accepted Chantal’s invitation to be her vice moderator.
 He admitted that Chantal’s spirit and enthusiasm won him over.